 For the 28th year, MSK has been named a top hospital for cancer by U.S. News & World Report.
 We are proud to be on Becker’s Healthcare list as one of the 150 Great Places to Work in Healthcare in 2018, as well as one of Glassdoor’s Employees’ Choice Best Place to Work for 2018.
 We’re treating cancer, one patient at a time.
 Join us and make a difference every day.

 Start your career at Memorial Sloan Kettering and you’ll find yourself quickly making a difference in the lives of our patients.
-When you join us as a Session Assistant I, you will find meaningful work and become part of a team where everyone plays an important role in the fight against cancer.
-Making a difference in the lives of others.
+When you join us as a Care Coordinator I, you will find meaningful work and become part of a team where everyone plays an important role in the fight against cancer.
+Are you ready to make a difference in the lives of others?
 This is a life’s calling.

-In order to be considered for the Session Assistant position, you will be required to pass an online Administrative Assessment.
+In order to be considered for the Care Coordinator position, you are required to pass an online Administrative Assessment.
 During the application process for this position, you will be prompted to take the assessment, which will take about 45 minutes to complete.

 Some of the questions in the assessment may refer to your past jobs or work experiences.
 If a question does not appear to apply to you exactly, consider the general intent and answer it as accurately as possible.
 For example, if you have not yet been formally employed in a full time job, consider part-time jobs you have had, or relevant work experiences you may have had in school, volunteer, or community organizations when answering these questions.

 MSK is an equal opportunity and affirmative action employer committed to diversity and inclusion in all aspects of recruiting and employment.
 All qualified individuals are encouraged to apply and will receive consideration without regard to race, color, gender, gender identity or expression, sexual orientation, national origin, age, religion, creed, disability, veteran status or any other factor which cannot lawfully be used as a basis for an employment decision.